peterszerzo/elm-gameroom/talk.md

 ---

+name: usecaseisspecial
+class: middle

 ## The use-case is a little special

 All players need to be online at all times.

 So we can:
-* push game room state to all clients.
+* have all clients subscribe to the game room state.
-* designate one of the clients as a host.
+* designate one of them as host.
-* this host calls the shots and updates the scores.
+* have the host call the shots and keep the score.

+---

+template: usecaseisspecial

 => Generic realtime backend: Firebase, Horizon, or something custom.